Multi-fuel stove

 A multi-fuel stove is similar to a wood-burning stove in appearance and design.
 Multifuel refers to the capability of the stove to burn wood and also coal, wood pellets, or peat.
 Stoves that have a grate for the fire to burn on and a removable ash pan are generally considered multi-fuel stoves.
 If the fire simply burns on a bed of ash, it is a wood-only fuelled appliance, and cannot be used for coal or peat.

 Home use

 Multi-fuel stoves have been common in the northern United Kingdom, Ireland, and continental Europe since the 19th century.
 They are made either for cooking, heating, or both.
 They may double as a boiler, heating a tank of water for household use.
 With a boiler, the stove can also be connected to a radiator system to increase space heating in the home.

 As people turn to alternative ways of heating such stoves have become increasingly popular.

 In Scotland and Ireland in particular, coal and peat have historically been common solid fuel for stoves.
 Peat cutters use a tool called a tarasgeir in Gaelic.
 Peat sources are now scarce in some locations, however.
 As peat stoves were replaced by oil and electric heat in many homes during the 20th century, many peat banks were designated environmentally-protected land.
 Other peat banks are often depleted.

+In the United Kingdom, stoves sold since January 2022 must meet minimum efficiency regulations.
+In smoke control areas, stoves must burn smokeless fuel or have their design approved by DEFRA.
+In England since 2023, it is illegal to burn coal (except smokeless coal) or wet wood at home.